SteRacioppi/Chi-bar/README.md

  X_space Version 2.0 October 2024

- Written by Dr. Stefano Racioppi, SUNY Buffalo
+ Written by Dr. Stefano Racioppi, SUNY Buffalo. email: sraciopp@buffalo.edu

  This program generates a cube file containing the spatial distribution of X(r). following a quantum mechanical calculation of a molecule performed with the software Gaussian.